Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Test_USB_Camera.md

    nano camera_test.c
    ```

-2. Add the following C code, adjusting the source (`/dev/video0`) if necessary:
+2. Add the following C code, adjusting the source (`/dev/video0`) if necessary.
+This script captures and displays the video feed using `imshow()`:

    ```c
    #include <opencv2/opencv.hpp>